Zucker-jex/Zucker-jex/README.md

 - As an amateur programmer, I enjoy tinkering with Linux and hardware.
 - I am a fan of otaku culture, passionate about Japanese animation, light novels, and more.
 - I'm also a beginner player of music games.
-- I play "Rainbow Six Siege".

 ### Educational Background

-- University: Beijing Institute of Technology, Zhuhai
+- University: Beijing Institute of Technology, Zhuhai College

 ### Programming Languages